pi43r/conversations-with-computers/Presentations/February 23.md

 	- scrapism:
 		- doggg.art
 		- A study on the Characteristics of Douyin
+		- Recommended Hashtags & More of the same

-04_Stochastic Meaning
+04_Stochastic Meaning (noch nicht angefangen)
 	- Predicting Text (transformers)
 	- The Chiromancer
 	- Prayers to GPT
 	- Random Forest

-05_Addendum (Infrastructure and Networks)
+05_endoftext
+	- Conclusion
+	- Connecting with Computers

+06_Addendum (Infrastructure???)
 	- Infields / Cloud
 	- Cybersquat
-	- Recommended Hashtags & More of the same